-- From the bottom of the head to the middle height of a chest (place where a man’s nipples should be)
+- From the bottom of the head to the middle height of a chest (the place where a man’s nipples should be)

-- From previous position to (upper edge of) the pubis
+- From the previous position to (upper edge of) the pubis

-- From previous position to the middle height of thigh
+- From the previous position to the middle height of thigh

-- From previous position to the middle height of a calf
+- From the previous position to the middle height of calf

-- From previous position to the point just below the ankles
+- From the previous position to the point just below the ankles

 - *The pubis, or its upper edge, is at mid-height of the average adult figure.

 - The length of the shin is equal to the length of the hip for an average adult figure.